Chronic Granulomatous Disease

 CGD manifestations include recurrent infections; multiple granulomatous lesions of the lungs, liver, lymph nodes, and GI and GU tract; abscesses; lymphadenitis; hypergammaglobulinemia; elevated ESR; and anemia.

-Diagnosis is made by the demonstration of an inability of the neutrophils to reduce nitroblue tetrazolium dye (NBT test), and the defect can be further defined by molecular techniques.
+The diagnosis of chronic granulomatous disease requires a combination of clinical suspicion, immunological testing, and genetic analysis.
+The gold standard for diagnosis is the demonstration of an inability of the neutrophils to reduce nitroblue tetrazolium dye (NBT test), and the defect can be further defined by molecular techniques.

 The nitroblue tetrazolium (NBT) slide test is used for screening defects in NADPH oxidase.
 In this test, patient neutrophils are exposed to a stimulus, incubated with NBT, and made into a smear on a slide.
 Under the microscope, the number of neutrophils with dark granules of reaction product are counted.
 Normally, more than 95% of the granulocytes will be positive as shown above.
 In chronic granulomatous disease (CGD) there is an absent or reduced function of the respiratory burst, which is the intracellular process in neutrophils that is dependent upon the enzyme NADPH oxidase, which produces oxygen free radicals used to kill phagocytized organisms.
 The abnormal NBT test in CGD is shown below in which <5% of neutrophils stain.

-Treatment is continuous prophylactic antibiotics, particularly trimethoprim/sulfamethoxazole (Septrin) 160/800 mg po bid.
+Treatment is continuous prophylactic antibiotics, particularly trimethoprim/sulfamethoxazole (Septrin) 160/80 mg po bid.
 Oral antifungals are given as primary prophylaxis or are added if fungal infections occur even once; most useful are itraconazole po q 12 h (100 mg for patients < 13 yr; 200 mg for those ≥ 13 yr or weighing > 50 kg), voriconazole po q 12 h (100 mg for those weighing < 40 kg; 200 mg for those weighing ≥ 40 kg), or posaconazole (400 mg bid).
-Interferon gamma may reduce severity and frequency of infections and is usually included in the treatment regimen.
-Usual dose is 50 mcg/m2 sc 3 times/wk.
+Interferon-gamma may reduce the severity and frequency of infections and is usually included in the treatment regimen.
+The usual dose is 50 mcg/m2 sc 3 times/wk.

 Granulocyte transfusions can be lifesaving when infections are severe.
 When preceded by pretransplantation chemotherapy, HLA-identical sibling bone marrow transplantation is usually successful.